SatvikVashisth/Food_Delivery_PBI_Dashboard/README.md

 This project showcases dynamic dashboard report that helps a food delivery service to answer 5 of their crucial business questions.

 Dataset:
-Table 1 - Historical data of demand for a product-canter combination Table 2 - Product (Meal) features such as category, sub-category, current price, and discount Table 3 - Information for fulfilment centres like centre area, city information, etc.
+Table 1 - Historical data of demand for a product-canter combination <br />
+Table 2 - Product (Meal) features such as category, sub-category, current price, and discount <br />
+Table 3 - Information for fulfilment centres like centre area, city information, etc. <br />

 The report answers following business questions for the client:
 1)	What is the total number of orders catered by the firm?
 There should be a date filter in the dashboard.